 Now that he’s a free agent, look for some of the smaller companies like Brooks, New Balance, and Saucony to be licking their chops for the opportunity to sponsor Meb.
 He’s a star of the sport in America and deserved to be financially compensated like it.

-Topics: Meb Keflezighi
+Tags: Meb Keflezighi